 Southwest near the Andaman coast is the resort town of Ao Nang, Krabi.
 For two tranquil nights, we lazed around on sandy beach, and by limestone cliffs, completely disconnected from work and the world.
 We got back to the basic.

 We’re not luxury people by any means.
 We’re happy with the little things.
 We stayed in a teeny tiny bamboo hut at the Baan Suan Resort.
 We shared a thin mattress on the floor, cold showers in the morning, one clothesline, and a tiny electric bulb.
 And maybe a few ants crawling here and there too.

-We felt remote, minimalist and simple.
-I’ve learned about myself over the years, that this is how I feel most relaxed.
-Going back to the basics reminds me how grateful I am, of my time travelling, of what I have, that my body can be healthy again.
+We felt remote, minimalist and simple which I actually welcomed.
+Going back to the basics reminds me how grateful I am, of my time travelling, of what I have when I do return home, and that my body can be healthy again.
 It reminds me that shutting down the gear and getting off the grid from time to time to recharge is important.